k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_components.md

 ### Task Name

-When creating a new task or opening a task, the **Task name** form opens.
-Populating the Task name and Task description fields is optional.
-If no Task name is set, a default Task name is generated with some basic information about the task.
+When you create a new task or open an existing one, the **Task name** form opens.
+Completing the Task name and Task description fields is optional.
+If you do not specify a task name, a default name is generated based on basic task information.

-You can exit each form, including the Task name form, by clicking any task component.
-You can re-open the Task name form by clicking the Task name in the upper-left corner of the window.
+You can close the Task name form (or any other form) by clicking any task component.
+To reopen it, click the task name in the upper-left corner of the window.

+The Task name form includes the task name, description, [task group, task access control](14_task_overview.md#access-control-and-task-groups), and notes.

 ![task name](images/task_name_form.png)